 Additional Changes:

-Staff recommended that Council consider some additional amendments to the LDC updates during the May 10 Council Meeting.
-These changes are included in the LDC Amendments markup draft, dated May 10.
+Staff is recommending that Council consider some additional amendments to the LDC updates.
+These amendments are meant to address new statutory requirements, and to address procedural issues identified by Staff over the past few months.
 The amendments include: